-As you can see this order is for a value over the £4999 limit allowed to order and when they try and release this order a warning message appears on the users screen as per image below.
+As you can see this order is for a value over the £4999 limit allowed to order and when they try and release this order a warning message appears on the users' screen as per the image below.

 The user must select the function not to release, but to use the request approval function and then selects the send approval request.
 By selecting this function, a new prompt appears on the screen informing the user that the request has been sent.

 Depending on how the workflow has been configured an email is sent to the approver, in order to get the request approved and release the purchase order in question.
 The purchase order status is now set to pending approval and the notification will look similar to the below.

 The approver has the ability to approve directly from their email by clicking on the purchase order link, which has already been sent to their email.
 Once this has been opened, the delegated approver is taken to the purchase order within Microsoft Dynamics 365 Business Central, which then enables the option of approving it directly from the purchase order.

 Once the purchase order is open the approver can approve, reject, delegate to another approver or add comments to the purchase order, as seen below.